pacifictoy/slate/source/index.html.md

-account_name | Yes | This is the name that will show up in the internet banking / ATM is_single_use | Yes | If true, then this virtual account can only be used once amount | Yes | The amount that you are expecting the payer to pay
+account_name | Yes | This is the name that will show up in the internet banking / ATM is_single_use | Yes | If true, then this virtual account can only be used once amount | Yes | The amount that you are expecting the payer to pay expiration_date | No | The expiration date of the virtual account

 ### Notes Regarding Status